University of California–Los Angeles, B.A.

 Yale Law School, J.D.

-Professor Heidi Kitrosser joined the University of Minnesota faculty as an associate professor in 2006, after serving as a visiting associate professor at the Law School from 2005-2006.
-She was an assistant professor at Brooklyn Law School from 2003-2006.
+Professor Heidi Kitrosser joined the University of Minnesota Law School faculty in 2006.
+She was a visiting professor at the Law School from 2005-06, and an assistant professor at Brooklyn Law School from 2003-2006.

 Professor Kitrosser graduated from UCLA in 1992, summa cum laude and Phi Beta Kappa, with a B.A. in political science.
 She received her J.D. degree from Yale Law School in 1996.
 During her third year at Yale, she won the Harlan Fiske Stone Prize for best oral argument in the Morris Tyler Moot Court of Appeals.